C-polynomials and LC-functions: towards a generalization of the Hurwitz zeta function: Some useful lemmas

 and

-In what follows let us set $z=\sigma+iy$ where $\sigma$ and $y$ are respectively, the real and imaginary part of $z$.
-As you can see, this next lemma is a special case of Ramanujan's master theorem \cite{Amdeberhan}.
+For all the subsequent analysis, we set $z = \sigma + iy$, where $\sigma$ and $y$ denote the real and imaginary parts of $z$, respectively.
+It is worth noting that the forthcoming lemma represents a particular instance of Ramanujan's master theorem \cite{Amdeberhan}.